BIATeam/BIADocs/docs/40-DeveloperGuide/40-BackHelpers/90-LogHelper.md

 ## Example

 LogHelper functions take the logger of your application as first parameter.
-You can get it by injecting ILogger in your contructor or if you have access to serviceProvider by calling serviceProvider.GetService<ILogger<MyService>>();
+You can get it by injecting ILogger in your constructor or if you have access to serviceProvider by calling serviceProvider.GetService<ILogger<MyService>>();

 ```csharp
 using BIA.Net.Core.Common.Helpers;